 As the principal repository of Nipmuc history and culture, the Museum represents a rare and valuable cultural resource.
-It’s artifacts, documents, and research library communicates the culture of the Eastern Woodland Indian and the interactions between Nipmucs and the dominant culture of Central Massachusetts.
+Its artifacts, documents, and research library communicate the culture of the Eastern Woodland Indians and the interactions between Nipmucs and the dominant culture of Central Massachusetts.

 The Museum opened its doors in 1962 nicknaming itself the “Memorial to the Eastern American Indian”.
 It consisted of two buildings on the Hassanamisco Reservation, the original 19th century Homestead and a new longhouse built specifically for the museum’s exhibits.
 The 3 ½ acre Hassanamisco Reservation is the last portion of a 1728 land grant made to the Nipmuc tribe by the Massachusetts Bay Colony whose eager colonists were clamoring to settle on the tribe’s original grant of 7500 acres.

 The longhouse portion of the museum was not used after 1988 and the artifacts from that building were moved into the Homestead.
 The museum continued to be open to the public by appointment and during tribal events.
 The Museum was a favorite destination for scout troops and other organizations for several decades.
-In recent years, the rate of deterioration of the Homestead has increased due to lack of knowledge in preservation techniques on the part of the tribe and limited funds.
+In recent years, the rate of deterioration of the Homestead has increased due to a lack of knowledge in preservation techniques on the part of the tribe and limited funds.
 The artifacts have suffered as well and are presently at risk.
 Severe damage to the Homestead last year forced the removal of all items from the structure.
-These items are now in a climate controlled storage unit or are exhibited in other venues.
-Museum programs are held in rented space at the Nipmuc Nation tribal office.
+These items are now in a climate-controlled storage unit or are exhibited in other venues.

-The Museum is governed by the Traditional Government of the Nipmuc Nation and a museum board made up diverse members of our community.
-The Chief of the Nipmuc Nation and the Elders Council form the Traditional Government.
+The Museum is governed by the Hassanamisco Nipmuc Band and a museum board made up of diverse members of our community.
 The Museum and the reservation are on the National Register of Historic Places.